3AM: 3egment Anything with Geometric Consistency in Videos: Experiments

-\paragraph{3D Foundataion Models.} We compare 3D foundation models in Table~\ref{tab:3D_backbone}.
+We compare 3D foundation models in Table~\ref{tab:3D_backbone}.
 VGGT and $\pi^3$ operate offline on frame batches, unsuitable for online tracking.
-CUT3R supports online operation, but yields limited instance-level alignment as shown in \cref{fig:comp_3r}, reflected by its Positive IoU of 0.2751 on the ScanNet++ Selected Subset.
+CUT3R supports online operation, but yields limited instance-level alignment as shown in \cref{fig:comp_3r}, reflected by its Tracking Recall of 0.2751 on the ScanNet++ Selected Subset.
 MUSt3R is fully online with substantially stronger object alignment across viewpoints.
 This alignment is essential: consistent 3D alignment enables stable 2D cross-view correspondence, allowing reliable mask propagation without explicit 3D merging.